nusenu/ansible-relayor/README.md

     - this var defines the path of the global prometheus configuration file
     - we backup the file in the same folder before generating a new one
     - this is a security sensitive file as it contains credentials for tor's MetricsPort
-    - file owner/group: root/prometheus, permissions: 0640
+    - file owner: root, group: `tor_prometheus_group`, permissions: 0640
     - default: `/etc/prometheus/prometheus.yml`

 * `tor_prometheus_scrape_file` filepath